Raii-Azevedo/LongLife/README.md

 ## Long Life

 - Prototipo de um website para a academia Long Life
-- Prototype of a website for the Long Life gym
+- Prototype of a website for the Long Life Gym

 ## Tecnologia